The Perfect Springtime Rocky Mountains Itinerary, Plus Tips for Hiking in the Snow

 The park is only a quick hour and a half drive from Denver.
 It was the fourth most visited US national park in 2020.
 The variety of trails, the views above the treeline, the majestic wildlife and the endless nature makes the Rocky Mountains one of my favorite national parks!

 Please make it a priority to Leave No Trace when exploring the outdoors.
 This includes leaving nothing behind, respecting wildlife, minimizing campfire impacts, respecting those around you, planning ahead and traveling on durable surfaces.
 For more details, read about the seven principles at lnt.org.

-As of this writing in July 2021, timed entry reservations are required for visiting Rocky Mountain National Park.
-Tickets for the following month go on sale on the first of the month prior. (i.e. tickets for September go on sale August 1).
+In 2023, timed entry reservations are required for visiting Rocky Mountain National Park during the summer and fall months (beginning on May 25, 2023).
+Tickets for the following month go on sale on the first of the month prior. (i.e. tickets for June go on sale May 1st).
 Reserve your tickets at Recreation.gov.

 The mountains cause unpredictable weather in the Rockies.
 If you want to ensure the entire park is accessible, including the higher elevation areas, visit during peak summer in July or August.